fraineralex/tracky/README.md

 3. Fill in the values of the environment variables with your own data.
 4. Ensure you have [Node.js](https://nodejs.org/) installed on your machine.
 5. Navigate to the root directory of the project and install dependencies by running `bun install`.
+6. Prepare the database by running the following commands:
+   - `bun db:generate`
+   - `bun db:push`
+   - `bun db:seed`
-6. Once the dependencies are installed, start the project by running `bun dev`.
+7. Once the dependencies are installed, start the project by running `bun dev`.
-7. You can access the app at: [http://localhost:3000](http://localhost:3000).
+8. You can access the app at: [http://localhost:3000](http://localhost:3000).

 That's it!
 Your project should now be up and running locally.